The following is a list of platforms murex has been tested on and the level of support it had:

 OpenBSD support is expected to be good but, as always, please log an issue via Github if you do encounter problems.

 NetBSD is part of the automated build tests so murex will compile on NetBSD.
 However no functional testing has been conducted on that particular platform.

 DragonflyBSD is part of the automated build tests so murex will compile on DragonflyBSD.
 However no functional testing has been conducted on that particular platform.

 Plan 9 is included as part of the automated built tests however no functional tests have been run.

 If you do happen to run into any such bugs then I do welcome pull requests.

-murex I developed on AMD64 and that is also the architecture which runs all of the unit tests; however there is nothing CPU specific in murex's source and the CI pipeline does spit out binaries for 386, AMD64, ARMv7 (32bit) and ARMv8 (64bit) so the shell should compile for those architectures.
+murex is developed on AMD64 and that is also the architecture which runs all of the unit tests; however there is nothing CPU specific in murex's source and the CI pipeline does compile binaries for 386, AMD64, ARMv7 (32bit) and ARMv8 (64bit) so the shell should be compatible for those architectures.